JingZe-Liang/StarPansharpeing_v1/README.md

 11. add Phase Consistency Model's multi-scale discriminator
 12. ~~add nested channel drop~~
 13. add maskbit training generator code
-14. use maskbit autoencoder
+14. use maskbit autoencoder (the disc from maskbit, not stable)
 15. use bsq-vit autoencoder
 16. ~~test vgg-lpips loss in the hyperspectral dataset (if there is a linlayer in the checkpoint?)~~ (not working)
 17. cooking the cosmos_f16 tokenizer (continuous latents)
 18. add shortcut model code
 19. may use the Sana diffusion model as the diffusion generator
+20. add UMoE block
+21. Mean flow model code compactbility

 ## Checks
 - [x] Check using the pretrained Cosmos tokenizer on RGB images, whether it will cause the reconstructed image to be blurry.
 > not blurry, it may due to the fact that I didn't train it well.
-- [ ] If we can use muon optimizer ?
+- [x] If we can use muon optimizer ?
+> YES!
+The Muon optimizer is much more efficient, higher PSNR value, and more stable.

 ## Some Refs
 1. [GMFlow: Gaussian Mixture Flow Matching Model](https://github.com/Lakonik/GMFlow?tab=readme-ov-file).